-The ENVS senior capstone experience, a requirement for all ENVS majors, involves the research, planning and execution of a tangible sustainability project on or off-campus.
-The capstone provides the academic space, time, and mentoring for students to integrate and synthesize the knowledge and skills obtained during the previous three years into a coherent framework in preparation for life and work after graduation.
+The ENVS senior capstone experience, a requirement for all ENVS majors, involves the planning and execution of an independent research project or equivalent scholarly work related to environmental issues or sustainability.
+The capstone provides the academic space, time, and mentoring for students to integrate and synthesize the knowledge and skills obtained during the previous three years.

 Capstone projects can take many different forms depending on the student’s background and interests, but all involve research or another type of scholarly endeavor within the field of environmental science and studies.
 Students may collaborate closely with JHU faculty on a project related to the faculty member’s ongoing research, or they may design their own project supervised by a faculty member with related expertise.

 Most capstones are research projects on an environmental or sustainability topic that culminate in a research paper and oral presentation, but many students choose to develop an applied project in conjunction with a local organization that will result in a tangible product for that group.
 Others may produce a creative work such as a short documentary film, fiction writing, or photojournalism portfolio on a particular environmental topic.
 Most students work individually, but a small group project of suitable scope is also possible.

 Examples of recent senior capstone projects can be found on the Senior Projects page.